AaronLasseigne/active_interaction/README.md

 ### Errors

-ActiveInteraction provides symbolic errors for easier introspection and testing of errors.
-Symbolic errors improve on regular errors by adding a symbol that represents the type of error that has occurred.
+ActiveInteraction provides detailed errors for easier introspection and testing of errors.
+Detailed errors improve on regular errors by adding a symbol that represents the type of error that has occurred.
 Let's look at an example where an item is purchased using a credit card.